petrisch/todo-nu/README.md

 # Configuration

 The script expects a `tn.toml` file similar to the one in this repo.
-Currently only with the path to the diretory to parse.
+Currently only with the path to the directory to parse.

 # TODO for Todo-nu